hanqing-shi/Humanoids-Motion-Generation/GMR_scripts/preprocessing.md

 - Walking shoud be the hard one.
 So the division is:
     - Hanqing: walk1_subject1 - walk2_subject4
     - Jak: walk3_subject1 - walk4_subject1
-    - Sangwoo: run and jump
+    - Sangwoo: run, jump and sprint

 - Potential use:
     - aiming * 5(only with legs)